Wednesday, July 7, 2010

 Posted by John Prentice Powell at 12:12 PM

 This new living area in the loggia is a vast improvement over the old arcade which you can see archived in the blog.
 Now the Casa Vieja has access to Casa Nueva bedrooms during a thunderstorm.
 Now you can comfortably dine outside in all weather surrounded by lily ponds which keep the place cool as well as look beautiful.
 There are a couple of places to lounge and in the winter you can even light a fire in the new fireplace.
 And if you make it up the spiral staircase before too many cocktails are served you can see the parrots fly to their roosts at sunset or star gaze into the night.

-Posted by John Powell + Josh Ramos at 4:39 PM
+Posted by John Prentice Powell at 4:39 PM

 Monday, September 24, 2007

 If you arrive by helicopter then you may be forgiven for mistaking the moon viewing pod for a heliport but otherwise you might be underwhelmed on your arrival.
 The village is a typical Mayan puebla with nothing to buy coke and chip.
 The gate is nondescript by design, i.e. subtle.
 The bouganvilla drive is stunning and you arrive and park at the new car port and service house where you are unlikely to encounter anyone unless the other guests are playing bocce.
 You get a hint of what is in store for you when you round the corner and get your first peek at the loggia.

 Posted by John Prentice Powell at 3:55 PM

 The Master bedroom has soaring ceilings and stretches from one private garden to another.
 There is a sunken living room at one end and the bathroom at the other.
 In the garden that opens to the bathroom there is a plunge pool and patio for meditation or just a hot bath in the morning or a cold plunge at mid day.

 Posted by John Prentice Powell at 3:46 PM